-Introduction
+3. Introduction

-New technologies have become integral to the lives of children and young people in today's society, both within schools and in their lives outside school.
+- 3.1.
+New technologies have become integral to the lives of children and young people in today's society, both within schools and in their lives outside school. - 3.2.
 The internet and other digital and information technologies are powerful tools, which open up new opportunities for everyone.
-They can stimulate discussion, promote creativity and increase awareness of context to promote effective learning.
+They can stimulate discussion, promote creativity and increase awareness of context to promote effective learning. - 3.3.
 However, the use of these new technologies can put young people at risk within and outside the school.
-Some of the dangers they may face include:

-- Access to illegal, harmful or inappropriate images or other content; - Unauthorised access to / loss of / sharing of personal information; - The risk of being subject to grooming by those with whom they make contact on the internet; - The sharing / distribution of personal images without an individual's consent or - knowledge; - Inappropriate communication / contact with others, including strangers; - Cyber-bullying; - Access to unsuitable video / internet games; - An inability to evaluate the quality, accuracy and relevance of information on the internet; - Plagiarism and copyright infringement; - Illegal downloading of music or video files; - The potential for excessive use which may impact on the social and emotional development and learning of the young person.
+Some of the dangers they may face include: - 3.3.1.
+Access to illegal, harmful or inappropriate images or other content; - 3.3.2.
+Unauthorised access to / loss of / sharing of personal information; - 3.3.3.
+The risk of being subject to grooming by those with whom they make contact on the internet; - 3.3.4.
+The sharing / distribution of personal images without an individual's consent or knowledge;Inappropriate communication / contact with others, including strangers; - 3.3.5.
+Cyber-bullying; - 3.3.6.
+Access to unsuitable video / internet games; - 3.3.7.
+An inability to evaluate the quality, accuracy and relevance of information on the internet; - 3.3.8.
+Plagiarism and copyright infringement; - 3.3.9.
+Illegal downloading of music or video files; - 3.3.10.
+The potential for excessive use which may impact on the social and emotional development and learning of the young person. - 3.4.
+The issues classified within online safety are considerable, but can be broadly categorised into four areas of risk: - 3.4.1.
+Content: being exposed to illegal, inappropriate or harmful material; for example, pornography, racist or radical and extremist views, and in some respects fake news - 3.4.2.
+Contact: being subjected to harmful online interaction with other users; for example, children can be contacted by bullies or people who groom or seek to abuse them - 3.4.3.
+Commercial exploitation: for example, young people can be unaware of hidden costs and advertising in apps, games and website - 3.4.4.
+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying

-Many of these risks reflect situations in the off-line world and it is essential that this E-Safety policy is used in conjunction with other College policies such as the Safeguarding Policy, the Behaviour, Rewards and Sanction Policy, the Anti-Bullying Policy, Mobile Device Policy, Data Breach and Data Protection Policies, Computer Usage Policy and other policies and procedures referred to below.

-This policy applies to all members of the College community (including staff, pupils, parents and visitors) who have access to the College ICT facilities both in and out of the school.
+3.5.
+This policy applies to all members of the College community (including staff, students, parents and visitors) who have access to the College ICT facilities both in and out of the school.